Node Images

 For using cluster-API with the bootstrap provider kubeadm, we need a server with all the necessary components for running Kubernetes.
 There are several ways to achieve this.
 In the quick-start guide, we use pre-kubeadm commands in the KubeadmControlPlane and KubeadmConfigTemplate objects.
 These are propagated from the bootstrap-provider-kubeadm and the control-plane-provider-kubeadm to the node as cloud-init commands.
 This way is usable universally also in other infrastructure providers.

-For Hcloud, there is an alternative way of doing this using Packer.
-It creates a snapshot to boot from.
+For Hcloud, there is an alternative way of doing this by using Hcloud Snapshots.
+Snapshots are images you can boot from.
 This makes it easier to version the images, and creating new nodes using this image is faster.
 The same is possible for Hetzner BareMetal, as we could use installimage and a prepared tarball, which then gets installed as the OS for your nodes.

 Previous